 Why Email Debugging for WordPress Matters

 Sending real test emails is risky and slow.
-With a hosted mock SMTP, every wp_mail()
+With a hosted mock SMTP, every wp_mail() message is captured instead of delivered.
+You can verify templates and headers instantly—without spamming customers.

 Quick Start